-In the earlier post, we have looked at how to install Ubuntu on Oracle VirtualBox.There could be scenarios wherein you would run out of space on Virtualbox and need to resize the virtual image, following steps would help you to resize VMDK file.
+In the earlier post, we have looked at how to install Ubuntu on Oracle VirtualBox.There could be scenarios wherein you would run out of space on Virtualbox and need to resize the virtual image, the following steps would help you to resize the VMDK file.

 - Add “VirtualBox Installation location” to the Path variable

 VBoxManagecommand-line interface to resize the disk.
 With VBoxManage, you can completely control VirtualBox from the command line of your host operating system.
 VBoxManage supports all the features that the graphical user interface gives you access to, but it supports a lot more than that.

 - For resizing the disk, first, convert the vmdk file to vdi format using the following command

 VBoxManage clonehd "ubuntu1864.vmdk" "cloned.vdi" --format vdiHere

 ubuntu1864.vmdkis the file that we are going to resize & cloned.vdi is intermediate file in vdi format.

 - Then resize the vdi file to the required size using the following command

 VBoxManage modifyhd "cloned.vdi" --resize 51200Here

 cloned.vdiis an intermediate file in vdi format.